ilapros/dill.github.com/talks/akbears/talk.md

   * 5<sup>th</sup> largest dam in the world
   * On the Susitna river in South-Central Alaska
   * AK Fish & Game contracted to provide black and brown bear numbers
-  * Earl Becker, Becky Strauch, DLM to investigate data from 2001-2003
+  * Earl Becker & DLM to investigate data from 2001-2003

 <img src="images/mesteveearl.jpg" height=450px>